-- 4.14 If the Representor has not had a response within the above time limit or such reasonable extension as the School requires, the Representor may go to an appropriate external agency, under paragraph 6, but will inform the Assessor before doing so. - 4.15 The Representor may at any time disclose the matter on a legally privileged basis to a professionally qualified lawyer for the purpose of taking legal advice. - 5 Malicious Accusations - 5.1 A deliberately false or malicious accusation made by a Representor is a disciplinary offence and will be dealt with under the School's disciplinary procedure, as well as potentially exposing the Representor to legal liability.
+- 4.14 If the Representor has not had a response within the above time limit or such reasonable extension as the School requires, the Representor may go to an appropriate external agency, under paragraph 6, but will inform the Assessor before doing so. - 4.15 The Representor may at any time disclose the matter on a legally privileged basis to a professionally qualified lawyer for the purpose of taking legal advice.

+5 Malicious or vexatious allegations